-- 1 Connect to the multiviewer you wish to protect (see Connecting to a Multiviewer on page 77). - 2 On the Configure menu, click Access control.
+- 1 Connect to the multiviewer you want to protect (see Connecting to a Multiviewer on page 58). - 2 On the Configure menu, select the Access control check box.

 XEdit prompts you for a password.

 3 Type the password associated with the RCP user Admin, and then click Log on.
 Access control is now enabled for this multiviewer.